keithalewis/papers/ftap.md

 &= X_tD_t\\
 \end{align*}

+(*)

-As we will see later, every model has this form.
+Every model has this form.

 For example, The Black-Scholes/Merton model is $M_t = (R_t, S_t)
 = (r,se^{-\sigma^2t/2 + \sigma B_t})$
 and $\Pi_t = e^{-\rho t}P|_{\AA_t}$ where $(B_t)$ is standard
-Brownian motion.
+Brownian motion and $P$ is Wiener measure.

-No need for the Ito formula and partial differential equations.
-No need for a phony "real world" measure that gets immediately thrown out for a "risk neutral" measure.
-And no need for the inconvenient fact that the Hahn-Banach theorem requires the convex set has non-empty interior.
+No need for the Ito formula.
+No need for partial differential equations.
+No need for a "real world" measure that gets immediately thrown out for a "risk neutral" measure.
+And no need for the inconvenient fact that the Hahn-Banach theorem requires the convex set to have a non-empty interior point.

 Goodbye Ito formula.
 Goodbye PDE's.
 And good riddance Hahn-Banach.
 Your students will thank you for providing them an equivalent theory